Morse foliations of codimension one on the sphere S^3: Proof of the main Theorem

 \begin{theorem} Assuming that $\mathcal{F}$ does not have trivial pair of singularities then $\mathcal{F}$ has either a Morse/truncated Morse component or a Reeb/truncated Reeb component.
 Therefore, modulo a Morse modification, $\mathcal{F}$ has either a Morse or a Reeb component. \end{theorem}

-\begin{proof} From Theorem \ref{Reeb component}, we may assume that $\mathcal{F}$ does not have a Morse/truncated Morse component and vanishing cycles.
-If $\mathcal{F}$ does not also have bubbles and truncated bubbles the proof follows from \ref{existence Morse component}.
+\begin{proof} From Theorem \ref{Reeb component}, we may assume that $\mathcal{F}$ does not have Morse or truncated Morse components and vanishing cycles.
+If $\mathcal{F}$ does not also have bubbles and truncated bubbles the proof follows from Theorem \ref{existence Morse component}.
 If $\mathcal{F}$ has bubbles but not truncated bubbles then we pick an innermost bubble $B;$ that is, in the interior of $B$ there does not exist another bubble of $\mathcal{F}$.
 Now, we may apply our method of work in $B$ and prove, as in the previous paragraph, that in $B$ there is a Reeb/truncated Reeb component.

 From now on we assume that $\mathcal{F}$ has also truncated bubbles.
 Thus, if $W$ is a truncated bubble of $\mathcal{F}$ then the configuration of Figure 7 appears and the notation of paragraph of Section 2 will be used.
-Therefore, for $W$ and if $c_{1}\neq c_{2},$ we may modify locally $\mathcal{F}$ in a neighborhood of annulus $C$ so that the disc $E_{1}$ fits with the disc $E_{2}$ so that $c_{1}=c_{2}.$ Applying for any truncated bubble $W$ a such modification on $\mathcal{F}$, which will be referred to as a \textit{corrective movement}, we get a new foliation, say $\mathcal{F} ^{\prime}.$ It is obvious now that $\mathcal{F}^{\prime}$ does not have truncated bubbles.
+Therefore, for $W$ we may modify locally $\mathcal{F}$ in a neighborhood of annulus $C$ so that the disc $E_{1}$ fits with the disc $E_{2}$ so that $c_{1}=c_{2}.$ Applying for any truncated bubble $W$ a such modification on $\mathcal{F}$, which will be referred to as a \textit{corrective movement}, we get a new foliation, say $\mathcal{F}^{\prime}.$ It is obvious now that $\mathcal{F} ^{\prime}$ does not have truncated bubbles.
 The union $E_{1}\cup E_{2}$ is homeomorphic to $S^{2}$, it contains two conic singularities, say $s_{1},$ $s_{2},$ and will be referred to as a \textit{special bubble with two conic singularities}.
 Therefore after applying finitely many, arbitrary small Morse modifications around $s_{1}$ or $s_{2}$ we may assume that each leaf contains at most one singularity.
 Let denote by $\mathcal{F}^{\prime \prime}$ the obtained foliation after applying these last Morse modifications on $\mathcal{F}^{\prime}.$

 Now let $B_{1}$ be an innermost bubble of $\mathcal{F}^{\prime \prime}.$ In $B_{1}$ we may prove that there exists Reeb/truncated Reeb component as before.
 If $B_{1}$ existed as an innermost bubble of $\mathcal{F}$ then we deduce that $\mathcal{F}$ has a Reeb/truncated Reeb component.
 Hence we assume that $B_{1}$ is an innermost bubble created after applying the corrective movements and the Morse modifications described above.